robinnraabe/busy-bird-to-do-list/README.md

 # Project Name

-[Project Instructions](./INSTRUCTIONS.md), this line may be removed once you have updated the README.md
+To Do List

 ## Description

-Your project description goes here.
-What problem did you solve?
-How did you solve it?

-Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).
+npm install @mui/material @emotion/react @emotion/styled
+npm install react- ?????
+npm install react-time-picker ? npm install date-fns --save npm install dayjs npm install react-datetime-picker ?

+# Instructions

+Create a database named `weekend-to-do-app` and use the query in the `database.sql` file to populate it.

 ## To Do List To Do List
   - ✅ Create database
-  - ✅ GET tasks in App.jsx (list)
+  - ✅ GET tasks in App.jsx
-  - ✅ Component to POST new task (form?)
+  - ✅ Component to POST new task (TaskForm)
-  - ✅ Component to DELETE specific task (item)
+  - ✅ Component to DELETE specific task (TaskItem)
-  - ✅ Component to PUT task and mark complete (?)
+  - ✅ Component to PUT task and mark complete (TaskItem)
-  - ✅ Set up server side on the router
+  - ✅ Set up server side on the router(s)
+## Stretch
-  - add input to select due date (not time!)
+  - ✅ Add input to select due date
-  - tab per day, show day's list when clicked? separate list for diff days
-  - allow different colors for organization
+  - ✅ Input to allow different colors for organization
-  - cute theme!!!
+  - ✅ Add styling
-  - make list container scrollable
+  - ✅ Make the list container scrollable
-  - give each task a box shadow in its color, with buttons on the far right
-  - option to add notes to task?
+  - Add ability to add notes to task
+  - Add ability to change color

   Database requirements:
   - task text (varchar)